Symptoms and Treatment of Bunions

 It is also possible for bunions to develop due to a congenital structural defect of the foot.
 Many people who have a family history of such defects and deformities are significantly more likely to inherit a similar condition of the foot.
 Those who put repeated stress on their feet or who have arthritis of the feet are also inclined to encounter bunions at some point in their life.

-What Are the Symptoms of Bunions?
+What Are the Signs & Symptoms?

 Aside from the appearance of a bump along the inside of the foot, individuals with bunions may also notice: